sgh1/kindablog/README.md

 * cd (or otherwise navigate to where you want to install)
 * sudo yum install git
-* sudo pip install markdown2 web.py markdown2Mathjax pygments
+* sudo pip install markdown2 web.py pygments
 * git clone https://github.com/sgh1/kindablog.git
 * cd kindablog
 * vi src/Settings.py (and edit your webRoot to your current working directory and change other settings as needed).
 * Next we have to generate some metadata from the posts, which is a manual process in kindablog.
 This should be done everytime a new post is added.
-* mkdir meta
 * python src/MetaOps.py
 * To start the server, sudo python src/Main.py 80 (you can cat to file and tail or whatever you please.)